 We use over-the-counter price and basis swaps with other natural gas merchants and financial institutions, and we use futures and option contracts traded on the New York Mercantile Exchange.
 Use of these instruments is intended to reduce our exposure to short-term volatility in commodity prices.
 We could incur financial losses or fail to recognize the full value of a market opportunity as a result of volatility in the market values of the underlying commodities or if one of our counterparties fails to perform under a contract.
-For example, at the time we signed the purchase agreement related to the El Paso Acquisition in August 2005, we acquired puts which entitle us to sell a portion of the liquids from the acquired assets at a fixed price over a two-year period beginning January 1, 2006.
-Because we did not own the assets in the third quarter of 2005, the puts did not qualify for hedge accounting and had to be marked to market on our consolidated statement of operations for the nine months ended September 30, 2005.
-Since there was a significant increase in NGL prices from the date we signed the purchase agreement until September 30, 2005, we were required to recognize a mark to market charge of approximately \$11.5 million for the nine months ended September 30, 2005.

-Due to our lack of asset diversification, adverse developments in our gathering, transmission, treating, processing and producer services businesses would reduce our ability to make distributions to our unitholders.
+Due to our lack of asset diversification, adverse developments in our gathering, transmission, treating, processing and commercial services businesses would materially impact our financial condition.

-We rely exclusively on the revenues generated from our gathering, transmission, treating, processing and producer services businesses, and as a result our financial condition depends upon prices of, and continued demand for, natural gas and NGLs.
+We rely exclusively on the revenues generated from our gathering, transmission, treating, processing and commercial services businesses, and as a result our financial condition depends upon prices of, and continued demand for, natural gas and NGLs.
 Due to our lack of asset diversification, an adverse development in one of these businesses would have a significantly greater impact on our financial condition and results of operations than if we maintained more diverse assets.

-Our success depends on key members of our management, the loss of whom could disrupt our business operations.
+Our success depends on key members of our management, the loss or replacement of whom could disrupt our business operations.